Joined the Board of Directors in 2015.

 In 2008 in his capacity as National President of the Royal Canadian Air Force Association of Canada, John accompanied the 4 Wing Cold Lake Wing Commander to Camp Mirage and in 2009 he accompanied the Chief of the Air Staff to Kandahar Airfield.
 Both trips were to show support to our airmen and airwomen in theatre.

-He received the Queens Jubilee Medal in 2002, the Alberta Centennial Medallion in 2005 and was presented the Queen’s Diamond Jubilee Medal in March 2012 and the Canadian Forces Decoration (CD) in April 2012, by the Lieutenant Governor of the Province of Alberta.
+He received the Queens Jubilee Medal in 2002, the Alberta Centennial Medallion in 2005 and was presented the Queen’s Diamond Jubilee Medal in March 2012.
+He also holds the Canadian Forces Decoration (CD).
 He was awarded a Minister of Veterans Affairs Commendation in 2009 for his involvement in various veterans’ related projects.

 Honorary Colonel Melbourne and his wife, Beverly, reside in Calgary.